dbohdan/caddy-cgi/README.md

+# caddy-cgi

-This is an example of how to configure Caddy for CGI with a FastCGI wrapper for CGI scripts.
-You may wish to use the [CGI plugin](https://github.com/jung-kurt/caddy-cgi) instead.
+This is an example of how to configure Caddy 1/2 for CGI with a FastCGI wrapper for CGI scripts.
+If you are running version 1 you also have the option to use a [CGI plugin](https://github.com/jung-kurt/caddy-cgi).

-# How to run
+## How to run it

 1\.
 Clone this repository.